 3.1.3.2 Of the focus species listed, harbour porpoise, harbour seal and grey seal require the UK government to consider designation of SACs.
-Taking into account the wide ranging nature of the species involved, the location of the SACs/SCI/pSCI, and the location of Hornsea Three, Table 3.1 below provides a summary of the European Sites considered relevant to the project.
+Taking into account the wide ranging nature of the species involved, the location of the SACs/Sites of Community Importance (SCIs)/preliminary SCIs (pSCIs), and the location of Hornsea Three, Table 3.1 below provides a summary of the European Sites considered relevant to the project.